Fractional COO for Nonprofits

 Fractional COO is one lever.
 LFG Group offers other ways to close operational gaps:

-Or explore GTG Network, where we connect you with specialist practitioners in major gifts, finance, digital, executive coaching, and strategic planning.
+Or explore GTG Collective, where we connect you with specialist practitioners in major gifts, finance, digital, executive coaching, and strategic planning.

 Frequently Asked Questions